kubesphere/website/content/en/docs/installing-on-linux/public-cloud/install-ks-on-azure-vms.md

 In this tutorial, we will use two key features of Azure virtual machines (VMs):

 - Virtual Machine Scale Sets: Azure VMSS let you create and manage a group of load balanced VMs.
-The number of VM instances can automatically increase or decrease in response to demand or a defined schedule(Kubernates Autoscaler is available, but not covered in this tutorial, see [autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/azure) for more details), Which perfect fits the Worker Nodes.
+The number of VM instances can automatically increase or decrease in response to demand or a defined schedule(Kubernates Autoscaler is available, but not covered in this tutorial, see [autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler/cloudprovider/azure) for more details), which perfectly fits the Worker Nodes.
 - Availability sets: An availability set is a logical grouping of VMs within a datacenter that automatically distributed across fault domains.
 This approach limits the impact of potential physical hardware failures, network outages, or power interruptions.
 All the Master and ETCD VMs will be placed in an Availability sets to meet our High Availability goals.

 Besides those VMs, other resources like Load Balancer, Virtual Network and Network Security Group will be involved.